Exploring Christmas in El Salvador, the Heartwarming Spirit of Navidad in El Salvador

 Family gathering during the Christmas holidays

-Families do different things during Christmas gatherings.
-For example, some families attend religious activities together; others stay at home, play traditional music, dance, hang out, and talk to each other.
+Families do different things during these Christmas gatherings.
+Some families attend religious activities together, and others stay at home, play traditional music, dance, hang out, and talk to each other.

-By the way, Christmas family gatherings provide an opportunity to reunite with relatives whom you haven’t seen in a while.
-Also, these family gatherings are not exclusive to the 24th and 25th; they do happen throughout December.
+By the way, Christmas family gatherings provide an excellent opportunity for many to reconnect with relatives who haven’t seen each other in a while.

 SEE ALSO: El Salvador Holidays and Celebrations: Exploring El Salvador’s Colorful Festivities!